-- Land content as set out in the trip notes
+- Land content as set out in the itinerary;

-- Accommodation and breakfast, lunch and dinner as shown in the trip notes
+- Accommodation and breakfast, lunch and dinner as shown in the itinerary;

 “We wish to thank you for such a wonderful holding and for your generosity, thoughtfulness and caring way towards everyone on the tour.

 What an amazing trip under the guidance of Martin and Ross.
 So memorable along with new friendships made.

 Our warmest wish to you both for producing such a wonderful adventure.”